phase2/grunt-drupal-tasks/README.md

 These environment variables will override other options.
 * `GRUNT_DRUPAL_QUIET`: If evaluated truthy, will suppress all desktop notifications.
+* `GRUNT_DRUPAL_DOMAIN`: Specify the base URL for live system testing.
+Falls back to project Gruntconfig then hostname if not set.

 ## Setting Up and Extending